 Baby teeth are a window into the health of your child’s entire body.
 The first few years of your baby’s life are critical for dental health.
 During this time, they need extra help from you to ensure their teeth will grow strong and healthy.

-Keep reading to learn how to maintain your child’s oral health, and contact Fox Kids Dentistry & Orthodontics to learn more about dental health for babies.
+Keep reading to learn how to maintain your child’s oral health, and contact Fox Kids Dentistry & Orthodontics to learn more about dental health and oral hygiene for babies.

 Establishing Dental Habits for Your Baby’s Overall Health